 You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
 This may make you feel hot all over for a few minutes.
 It’s important to let your doctor know if you are allergic to iodine or have asthma, because you could have a more serious reaction to the injection.

 You’ll probably be able to go home as soon as the scan is over.

-Sometimes a small core of marrow is needed (a trephine biopsy).
-This procedure takes a few minutes longer.
+Sometimes the doctor needs to take a small core of bone marrow.
+In this case they will do a procedure called a trephine biopsy, which takes a few minutes longer than a bone marrow sample.
 A special type of needle is passed through the skin to the bone marrow.
 The needle has a tip that can cut out a sample of the bone marrow.
 You may feel bruised after the test and have an ache for a few days.
-This can be eased with mild painkillers.
+Taking mild painkillers will help ease it.